-In general, when weight training, you increase the weight as you become stronger.
-It’s to keep challenging your muscles to increase your strength.
+When strength training, you increase the weight as you become stronger to increase the resistance as a way to keep challenging your muscles and increase your strength.
 Strength training in pregnancy requires some specific modifications.

 Podcast duration: 12 minutes